 Introduction of a $1.6 million transfer balance cap

 Effective from 1 July 2017, “a $1.6 million superannuation transfer balance cap on the total amount of superannuation that an individual can transfer into retirement phase accounts.”
 The cap will be applied to “both current retirees and to individuals yet to enter their retirement phase.”
 This cap will be indexed in $100,000 increments, in line with increases in the consumer price index (rate of inflation).
-The financial consequence for current retirees is, if they have more than $1.6 million in pension phase, they will need to withdraw the excess balance OR revert the excess amount to accumulation phase (which is then subject to 15% earning tax), by July 2017.
+The financial consequence for current retirees is, if they have more than $1.6 million of super in pension phase, they will need to withdraw the excess balance OR revert the excess amount to accumulation phase (which is then subject to 15% earning tax), before 1 July 2017.
 Subsequent earnings on this pension balance, from July 2017, will not be required to be withdrawn.
 Note that special rules apply to defined benefit pensions.
 This measure is RETROSPECTIVE, because it applies to Australian super balances that have been accumulated in the past, under existing laws.
 The lack of grandfathering indicates this policy applies retrospectively.
 For more information on this policy see SuperGuide articles:

 - Burden on retirees: Monitoring the $1.6 million transfer balance cap